-Q: I mean, to - in a way, you are interfering, because here you are acting as a gray eminence or an open eminence on Gorbachev and the ruling party.
+Q: I mean, to -- in a way, you are interfering, because here you are acting as a gray eminence or an open eminence on Gorbachev and the ruling party.

-MILLER: Yes, it was remarkable.
+MILLER: Yes, the interaction with Gorbachev was remarkable.
 That's all you can say.
 It normally would not have happened.
+But these were not normal times.
 I'll go further.
-The kinds of things that I was able to do, I mean, I wasn't alone but I was one of the few.
-I helped write the rules of the Supreme Soviet, and I did that by bringing Congressional manuals for all of our legislative practice.
-The manuals were used and adapted for the Russian condition.
+The kinds of things that I was able to do, of course, I wasn't alone but I was one of the few who did have access to the Soviet leadership.
+For example, I helped those who wrote write the new procedural rules of the Supreme Soviet.
+I did that by bringing Congressional manuals for all of our legislative rules and procedural practice.
+The manuals were used by our Russian friends who were charged with drafting the new rules and they adapted them for the new Russian conditions.